 Tips for Sealing Air Leaks for Winter Energy Efficiency

 As we mentioned above, a closed window may seem like it is containing air flow, but this is the most common area where air leaks occur.
 Caulking around the windows or adding new weather stripping is a cheap and easy way to seal air leaks.

 Recessed lights have grown in popularity with homeowners but are a prime cause of air leaks.
 Since their electrical components are located in the attic, air can leak down into your house.
 The light fixture itself or the packaging should say if your light is I.C. (insulation contact) rated.
 If so, then insulating every unit is easy.
 However, a light which is not I.C. rated cannot be in contact with insulation as it is a fire hazard.
 You can still seal air leaks around your recessed lights, but proceed with caution.

 For leaks around doorways

 Like windows, air leaks often occur under or around the door, leading to higher energy bills.
 The best way to detect air leaks is to search around your doorway for spots where you can see outside.
 Some weather stripping will take care of the problem.

 If you have questions regarding the efficiency of your HVAC system or need help addressing household energy loss, speak to one of our trained technicians.
-For more energy saving ideas, contact the experts at Stack Heating and Cooling.
+For more energy saving ideas, contact the experts at Stack Heating, Cooling, Plumbing and Electric.
 We can help you identify the sources of energy loss in your home, so you can make the necessary changes to bring your energy costs down.
 Joining our Comfort Club Maintenance Program is a good first step toward saving on heating costs this win